Americans’ charitable donations increased by 4% in 2021,

 However, because the

 You can work around this by bundling two or three years of donations.
-Instead of giving $12,000 to your church in 2023 and $12,000 in 2024, you can contribute $24,000 to your DAF this year.
-That amount plus this year's total deductions puts you over the standard deduction threshold for the 2022 tax year.
-For the next two years, you can simply take the standard deduction while donating to your church as always from your donor-advised fund.
+Instead of giving $12,000 to your church in 2024 and $12,000 in 2025, you can contribute $24,000 to your DAF this year.
+That amount plus this year's total deductions puts you over the standard deduction threshold for the 2023 tax year.
+For the next two years, you simply can take the standard deduction while donating to your church as always from your donor-advised fund.

 How can Qualified Charitable Distributions help retirees cope with SECURE Act 2.0 provisions?

-Under the original Secure Act, people with 401(k)s, 403(b)s or traditional IRAs were to take
+Under the original Secure Act, people with traditional retirement plans such as 401(k)s, 403(b)s or traditional IRAs were to take

 - 1950 or earlier: If you turned 72 in 2022 or earlier, there is no change to the RMD start age—it remains 72

-This may also mean higher Medicare premiums and
+Taking an RMD also may mean higher Medicare premiums and

 Here's an example: Say your adjusted gross income (AGI) is $80,000.
 If you take a $10,000 distribution from your individual retirement account (IRA) and have it sent directly to a charity, your AGI remains $80,000.
 You don't even need to itemize to get that benefit.
 However, if you took that RMD and then wrote a check to your favorite charity for $10,000, your AGI would rise to $90,000.
 Unless you were able to itemize, you wouldn't be able to take that $10,000 deduction.

-A QCD can also be useful if you've
+A QCD also can be useful if you've inherited an IRA as a non-spouse,

-How can you help protect your charitable plan from anticipated tax increases now and in the future?
+How can you help protect your charitable plan from anticipated tax increases now & in the future?

 Testamentary Charitable Remainder Trusts: How can you gift your IRAs to family & charities?